 The Basic panel reports on 125 foods, including the most common food sensitivities in all categories: milk (cow, goat, and sheep), eggs, corn, and wheat.

-Tests Gluten/ Gliadin igG, Gliadin IgA, Transglutaminase IgA, Wheat IgE
+Tests Gluten/ Gliadin igG, Gliadin IgA, Transglutaminase IgA, and Wheat IgE

 Tests 96 different Allergens and Candida most commonly used for testing food allergies in children.

-Urinalysis is a simple test, which can provide important clinical information about:
+Urinalysis is a simple test of your urine (pee) sample, which can provide important clinical information about:

-An urinary nutritional evaluation that includes key organic acids and amino acids to evaluate the functional need for antioxidants, B-vitamins, minerals, digestive support, amino acids, toxic and nutritional elements.
+This is a urinary nutritional evaluation that examines key organic acids and amino acids to evaluate the functional need for antioxidants, B-vitamins, minerals, digestive support, amino acids, toxic and nutritional elements.

-Studies suggest that even a balanced diet may not provide all essential nutrients and contribute to nutritional insufficiencies that may be at the root cause of complex chronic conditions.
+Studies suggest that even a balanced diet may not be able to provide all the essential nutrients and unaddressed nutritional insufficiencies may be at the root of complex chronic conditions.

 The report also contains dynamic biochemical pathway charts for clearer understanding of:

-The Organix® Comprehensive is a nutritional test providing insights into organic acids and a view into the body’s cellular metabolic processes.
-Identifying nutritional deficiencies that can be easily corrected allows us to create customized program that leads to improved health outcomes preventing age related declines.
+The Organix® Comprehensive Profile is a nutritional test providing insights into endogenous organic acids and the body’s cellular metabolic processes.
+Identifying nutritional deficiencies that can be easily corrected allows us to create a catered program that leads to improved health outcomes.

 It is valuable for determining:

-Toxic metals adversely affect every organ system in the body and disrupt the balance of nutrients.
-Analysis of the levels of toxic metals in urine after the administration of a chelating agent (EDTA, DMSA, DMPS) is used to evaluate the accumulation of toxic metals.
-The comparison of urine element concentrations before and after administration of a chelator can be used to estimate net retention of potentially toxic elements.
-Two chelating agents (EDTA and DMPS) are introduced intravenously and DMSA – orally prior to urine collection.
-Chelation Challenge (IV) 45min with CaEDTA, DMSA, DMPS.
+Toxic metals can build up in our bodies and adversely affect every organ system.
+Analysis of toxic metal levels in urine is achieved by administering a chelating agent/chelator (EDTA, DMSA, DMPS) and comparing urine element concentrations before and after administration of the chelator to reveal the net retention of potentially toxic elements.
+Two chelating agents, EDTA and DMPS, are introduced intravenously while DMSA is given orally prior to urine collection.

-Iodine/Iodide is an essential element that is crucial for normal function of the thyroid gland and the healthy breast tissue.
+Iodine/iodide is an essential element that is crucial for normal function of the thyroid gland and healthy breast tissue.
 This test helps to assess urinary iodide excretion.

 Estrone Estradiol Estriol